+9.2 Should the Seller at any time be in default in the performance of any of its obligations under this Agreement and should such default continue for ten (10) days after written notice from the Seller specifying the default and demanding that the same be remedied, then the Consumer may [Option to enter into wheeling arrangement or buy-through with Seller for electric power from Plains or Tri-State, as applicable] or, at its election, terminate this Agreement.

-8.2 Neither the suspension of service nor termination of the Agreement shall relieve the Consumer from the obligations (a) to pay the Minimum Monthly Bill provided for in Article V during such suspension and for the period specified in Article III, or (b) to pay the charges provided for in Article III.
+9.3 Neither the suspension of service nor termination of the Agreement shall relieve the Consumer from the obligations (a) to pay the Minimum Monthly Bill provided for in Article V during such suspension and for the period specified in Article III, or (b) to pay the charges provided for in Article III.
 Liabilities and rights of action accrued shall survive termination.

-ARTICLE IX
+ARTICLE X

 CURTAILMENT OF SERVICE

-9.0 In the event of breakdown, fuel shortage, labor shortage or other conditions which would reduce Seller’s or Plains’ capability to provide the full needs of all their respective consumers, the Seller may request the Consumer to restrict the use ofelectricity.
+10.0 In the event of mechanical failure, fuel shortage, labor shortage or other conditions which would reduce Seller’s or Plains’ capability to provide the full needs of all their respective consumers, the Seller may request the Consumer to restrict the use of electricity.

-9.1 The Seller reserves the right to curtail service, without liability to the Consumer, for necessary maintenance or to effectuate repairs to its and/or Plains’ property, equipment or system or to make such other arrangements as may be required to enable the Seller and/or Plains to restore service.
-The Seller shall endeavor to give the Consumer such noticeas is reasonably practical in the circumstances.
 Should conditions require curtailment of service for extended periods, the Seller shall make every reasonable effort to maintain adequate service to those activities essential to the public welfare and service will be rendered pursuant to procedures and practices ordered or approved by the NMPRC or other public regulatory body having jurisdiction.

+10.1 The Seller reserves the right to curtail service, without liability to the Consumer, for scheduled maintenance and repairs to its and/or Plains’ property, equipment or system.
+Seller shall endeavor, taking into account Consumer's Driver operational requirements and needs, in good faith to provide Consumer with semiannual reports specifying the nature and date of all schedule maintenance and repairs that would require an interruption of electrical power to Consumer during the next six-month period (the "Scheduled Interruptions").
+Upon receipt and review of the semi-annual report by Consumer, Consumer shall promptly provide Seller with notice of whether it agrees or disagrees with the same.
+Thereafter, the Parties shall endeavor in good faith to coordinate the timing of such Scheduled Interruptions in an effort to avoid unduly interfering with the business operations of either Party.

-9.2 It is anticipated that the Seller and/or Plains will be required to implement load management plans and techniques.
-Consumer shall reasonably cooperate with such plans and techniques as ordered or approved by the NMPRC and the service to be furnished hereunder may be modified as required to conform thereto.
+10.2 It is anticipated that the Seller and/or Plains will be required to implement load management plans and techniques.
+Consumer shall reasonably cooperate with such plans and techniques as ordered or approved by the NMPRC and the service to be furnished hereunder may be modified as required to conform thereto; provided that, such load management plans and techniques shall not interfere with the business operations of the Consumer.

-ARTICLE X
+ARTICLE XI

 INTERRUPTION OF SERVICE

-10.0 Service rendered by Seller to Consumer pursuant to RS#19 shall be interruptible, not firm.
-Without liability to consumer, Seller may interrupt service at any and all times for any and all reasons including without limitation, as Seller may choose from time to time, in its sole judgment.
+11.0 Service rendered by Seller to Consumer pursuant to RS#19 shall be interruptible, not firm.
+Without liability to consumer, Seller may interrupt service due to capacity constraints on Seller's or Plains generation or transmission systems.
+[We need some type of interim supply arrangement with Plains during such interruptions.
+Best available priced alternative.]

-10.1 Interruption of service due to breakdown, weather or other conditions should be reported promptly by the Consumer to the Seller.
+11.1 Interruption of service due to breakdown, weather or other conditions should be reported promptly by the Consumer to the Seller.
 The Seller will endeavor to restore firm service within a reasonable time.

-10.2 Subject to the other provisions of this Agreement, the Seller shall use reasonable diligence to provide a regular and uninterrupted supply of electric power and energy hereunder when service is provided pursuant to RS#21.
+11.2 Subject to the other provisions of this Agreement, the Seller shall use due diligence to provide a firm and uninterrupted supply of electric power and energy hereunder when service is provided pursuant to RS#21.

-ARTICLE XI
+ARTICLE XII